A local’s guide to Washington, D.C.

 - Photos by Melina Mara

 To know Washington is to peel back its suit: The briefcases and blazers the rest of the world sees are just covers for a vibrant, creative community.
-Whether it’s the food scene — one of the country’s best — or murals tucked away in historic alleys, the city D.C. residents know is quirky — and inspiring.
+Whether it’s the food scene — one of the country’s best — or the murals tucked away in historic alleys, the city D.C. residents know is quirky — and inspiring.

 Meet Austin Graff

 Austin has lived in Washington since 2007.
 He grew up as an American in Russia, attended boarding school in Germany, has lived in Kazakhstan and China and has traveled to more than 60 countries.

 - Break out the walking shoes and skip the Metro.
 The city is one of the most walkable places in the country.
 Walking allows you to discover the unexpected and win your Fitbit challenge group, too.